-In this hairstyle, the front part of the head is shaved and then the lower part where the hair is longer is oiled and then a folded ponytail is tied on the top of the head.
+In this hairstyle, the front of the head is shaved and then the lower part where the hair is longer is oiled and then a folded ponytail is tied on top of the head.

 There is a different way to get rid of unwanted heat, right ?!
 Let's now know a little more about this hairstyle.

 The origin of this peculiar hairstyle has to do with the use of ancient hats by the nobles in China around the Heian period (794 and 1185).
 But it was only in the Asuka Period (592 to 710) that Chonmage fell in love with Japanese culture.

 But it can be said that Chonmage is related to the Tokugawa period (1603-1868).
 This period was marked by heavy restrictions and political and economic isolation in Japan and a harsh internal control that regulated fiefdoms through the code of laws.

 It was at this time that Japanese men had to adhere to the original Chonmage hairstyle in obedience to the requirements of the time.
 In addition, they had to shave their beard completely.